dml2391/Hardy-Z-t-O14-cubicsum-code/README.md

 ## Prerequisites

 1. A Linux environment with standard build tools (like `wget`, `make`, and `tar`) installed.
-2. A Fortran compiler with quadmaths capabilities and the MPI message passing library capabilities.
+2. A Fortran compiler with quadmath capabilities and the MPI message passing library capabilities.
-   The scripts here assume you have  `ftn` using `gfortran`.
+   The scripts here assume you are using  `ftn`, the Cray Fortran compiler, using the GNU programming environment.
 3. A SLURM workload manager for batch job submission.

-### 0. Setup and Running
+### 0. Setup

 To get started, clone the repository to your local machine and enter the directory: